WebAhead/master-reference/coursebook/fragments/projects/tdd-todo/README.md

 ### Part 2: use the tdd functions to build the app!

 #### `createTodoNode`
 You need to complete this function.
-It take one arguement, this is a todo element.
+It take one argument, this is a todo element.

-This function returns a dom node.
+This function returns a DOM node.
 This node is a **l**ist **i**tem (`li`).

-If you build this function correctly the render function will take care of inserting all the todos nodes onto the page!
+If you build this function correctly the render function will take care of inserting all the todo nodes onto the page!

+#### Create new todo
+see :`addTodoForm.addEventListener('submit', function(event) {`

+Inside this function you need to create a new state with a new todo.

 ### Part 3: have fun!